-We briefly mention the result of this work as follows.
-We have noticed the effect of the interaction on the solution of the scalar field.
-To show this, we have plotted the values of the scalar $\phi$ at the horizon against its value on the boundary, i.e., scalar source $\mathcal{O}_s$.
-The relation between these two quantities has shown non-linearity for higher power $p$ of scalar.
-However, for a low regime of source value, it remains linear.
-Similarly in the pole-skipping points of the scalar field, we find an additional correction term in $k$ due to the interaction.
-Because of this correction, the imaginary value of $k$ decreases.
+We briefly mention the result and methodology of our present work as follows: The classical scalar field in the bulk can be understood as dual to a composite scalar operator (say ${\cal O}$) in the boundary thermal field theory.
+Therefore, the classical solution of the scalar field in the bulk with regularity condition at the horizon is interpreted in terms of linear response theory as ${\cal O}_c \propto {\cal O}_s$.
+The condensate of the dual operator ${\cal O}_c $ is mapped with the normalizable mode of $\phi$, and source ${\cal O}_s$ associated with the operator is identified with the non-normalizable model of $\phi$.
+We will consider those masses of the scalar field for which the above mapping is unique for simplicity (No alternative quantization).
+The relation between $({\cal O}_s, {\cal O}_c)$ does depend on how the bulk filed is coupled with the background metric.
+In all previous studies of pole-skipping, the interaction was taken to be minimal.
+In this paper, we assume the existence of non-minimal GB coupling, and that will naturally modify the relation between $({\cal O}_s, {\cal O}_c)$, which we observe to have a non-trivial effect on the pole-skipping phenomena.
+Particularly, such interaction will be shown to affect the liner momentum $k$ appearing in the dispersion relation.
+However, as we are not considering the backreaction of the interaction, we do not expect any modification in the $\omega$ value of the pole-skipping points.
 As we are interested in the perturbative regime, we will not allow the scalar source to increase much.